We are currently not recruiting Learning Volunteers but please keep checking the website for future opportunities.

-Core activities: Live interpretation (these vary between the two zoos)
+Core activities: Live interpretation

 Volunteers are based at key animal exhibits to chat to visitors, help them see the animals and answer a range of questions.
 This is a really important activity, so volunteers need to be confident and pro-active about approaching visitors and engaging them in conversation.
-We are there for our visitors come rain or shine too, so do be aware that volunteers are needed at both indoor and outdoor exhibits in all weather conditions.
+We’re there for our visitors come rain or shine too, so do be aware that volunteers are needed at both indoor and outdoor exhibits in all weather conditions.
 We will provide appropriate clothing to make sure you don’t catch a cold!

 Touch Tables and Discovery Zones